GaloisInc/pirate/doc/tutorial.rst

 This annotation :code:`pirate_capability` can be assigned to various language structures including global variables as seen here.

-Because :code:`censor` refers to :code:`word_list` it will also inherit that restriction.
+Because :code:`censor` refers to :code:`word_list` it will automatically inherit that restriction.

 .. code-block:: c